qmk/qmk_firmware/docs/feature_ps2_mouse.md

 There are three available modes for hooking up PS/2 devices: USART (best), interrupts (better) or busywait (not recommended).

-### The Cirtuitry between Trackpoint and Controller
+## The Circuitry between Trackpoint and Controller :id=the-circuitry-between-trackpoint-and-controller

 To get the things working, a 4.7K drag is needed between the two lines DATA and CLK and the line 5+.